olcf/openacc-training-series/labs/lab2/README.md

 Module 2: OpenACC Data Management
 ============================

-This lab is meant to accompany Module 2 of the OpenACC.org teaching materials.
+This lab is meant to accompany Module 2 of the OpenACC.org online course.
 The purpose of this lab is to introduce OpenACC data management directives.
 Lab instructions and source code is available for C/C++ and Fortran.